 When Is the Next Connecticut Tax Free Weekend?

 Connecticut's sales tax holiday — called the "sales and use tax exclusion" — actually lasts for an entire week.
-It starts the third Sunday in August and concludes the following Saturday.
-Connecticut hasn't officially announced dates, but by statute the holiday should be held August 18-24, 2019.
+This year, the holiday will be held August 18-24.

 What Items Qualify for Connecticut Tax Free Shopping?